LorbusChris/coreos-assembler/gangplank/README.md

 - creates a `build.tar` containing the `JobSpec`, `build.steps`
 - calls `oc start-build bc/cosa-priv --from-archive=build.tar --follow=true`

-In this world, the Secrets would exist outside of Jenkins and would be stored in the OpenShift environment and referenced in the `buildConfig` itself.
+In this world, the Secrets would exist outside of Jenkins and would be stored in the OpenShift environment and referenced in the `BuildConfig` itself.
 Gangplank supports the OpenShift BuildAPI and the Kubernetes APIS.
 - unpack `build.tar`
 - find the `jobspec` and the `build.steps`
 - execute the steps

-Since the builds are using `buildConfigs`, each "build" is repeatable.
+Since the builds are using `BuildConfigs`, each "build" is repeatable.

 Ideally, there would be BuildConfigs for:
 - privileged execution for builds that need direct /dev/kvm access